thaunghtike-share/nixtune/README.md

 Autotune is based around the work of
 [John Boyd](https://en.wikipedia.org/wiki/John_Boyd_(military_strategist))
-with his Observe Orient Decide and Act paradigm, also called the OODA loop.
+with his Observe, Orient, Decide and Act paradigm, also called the OODA loop.

 UNIX has traditionally been very much about composition of tools which